Last Updated on February 24, 2026

 Memphis Rock ‘n Soul Museum

-The Memphis Rock ‘n’ Soul Museum is one-of-a-kind.
-It’s the one museum that lauds only Memphis musicians and Memphis’s music history.
-The Smithsonian Institution developed the exhibition, and the museum showcases some exhibits from the Smithsonian’s collection.
-It’s one of the best things to do in Memphis, especially if you love rock ‘n roll.
+The Memphis Rock ‘n’ Soul Museum is one of a kind.
+It’s also the one museum that lauds only Memphis musicians and Memphis’s music history.
+The Smithsonian Institution developed the exhibition, and the museum showcases works from its collection.
+It’s one of the best things to do in Memphis if you enjoy rock ‘n roll.

 Just the right size, you’ll find it on Beale Street, the home of the Blues, near the FedEx Forum.
 The museum also provides audio guides and maps of historic Beale Street.
 There are free hourly shuttles from the museum to Graceland and Sun Studio.